Learn & Teach with American Museum of Natural History

 Students in grades 3-5 can train their brains to process visual signals more quickly and accurately with the Brain Power game.
 A tutorial introduces the game, in which players click porcupine fish that conceal jewels, and provides graduated practice.
 In Life in the City, students discover that the urban environment isn’t all concrete and steel.
 Explorers use a magnifying glass to locate ten creatures in a city park.

 Students in grades 6-8 can make a bracelet representing a section of DNA code from a chimp, bear, butterfly, sunflower, human, elephant, apple tree, red flour beetle, or a brown trout in Wear a Chimp on Your Wrist.
-For students who want to capture arthropods, How To Set Up A Pitfall Trap describes how to make a simple trap with a soda bottle or large margarine tub and How To Set Up A Berlese Funnel explains how to safely separate arthropods from leaf litter.
+For students who want to capture arthropods, Collecting Arthropod Specimens explains how to make a simple pitfall trap with a soda bottle or large margarine tub, how to set up a Berlese Funnel to safely separate arthropods from leaf litter, and how to attract flies, wasps, beetles, and other insects with a yellow pan trap.

-Students in grades 9-12 can learn how to preserve plant specimens with How To Press and Preserve Plants and how to attract flies, wasps, beetles, and other insects with How To Set Up A Yellow Pan Trap.
+Students in grades 9-12 can learn how to preserve plant specimens with How To Press and Preserve Plants.